18 August 2015

 copyright © J.Middleton

-This is how Southern Cross looked in the 1930s with Southern Cross Inn on the left.
+This is how Southern Cross looked in the 1930s with Southern Cross Inn in Trafalgar Road.
+On the opposite side of the crossroads is Locks Hill.

 The former well-known name for part of Portslade called Southern Cross seems to be in danger of falling into disuse.
 Mention it to young people and they often do not know where you are talking about and even some taxi drivers have never heard of it.
 There are no signs to notify where it is and the only time it is mentioned is if you are on board a 1 or 1A because there are two bus stops called Southern Cross.